bifravst/bifravst/README.md

 The cloud and web application will be developed using [TypeScript](https://www.typescriptlang.org/) (a typed superset of JavaScript).
 JavaScript is the most popular language according to a [2019 Stack Overflow survey](https://insights.stackoverflow.com/survey/2019#technology).
 All (or at least most) cloud providers provide SDKs in JavaScript.

-The reference single page application (SPA) will be developed using [create-react-app](https://github.com/facebook/create-react-app).
+The reference single-page application (SPA) will be developed using [create-react-app](https://github.com/facebook/create-react-app).

 ### Supported Cloud Providers